nla/outbackcdx/README.md

 Usage
 -----

-If you wish to use Snappy compression you will need to build RocksDB from source.
-The Maven central releases silently ignore the Snappy option.

-Edit pom.xml and change the rocksdb dependency to point at your build or uncomment the official release.

-    mvn package
-    java -jar target/tinycdxserver.jar -d /data -p 8080

 The server supports multiple named indexes as subdirectories.
 You can load records into the index by POSTing them in the (11-field) CDX format Wayback uses:

     curl -X POST --data-binary @records.cdx http://localhost:8080/myindex

-The canonicalized URL (first field) is ignored, tinycdxserver performs its own canonicalization.
+The canonicalized URL (first field) is ignored, OutbackCDX performs its own canonicalization.

 Exclusions
 ----------

 Wayback's RemoteResourceIndex currently bypasses some of its access control configuration.
-For this reason tinycdxserver currently supports filtering query results using an [exclusions oracle].
+For this reason OutbackCDX currently supports filtering query results using an [exclusions oracle].
 Set the URL of exclusions oracle using the `-a` command-line option.